python-poetry/poetry/docs/docs/cli.md

 * `--no-dev`: Do not install dev dependencies.
 * `--no-root`: Do not install the root package (your project).
 * `--extras (-E)`: Features to install (multiple values allowed).
+* `--remove-untracked`: Remove dependencies not presented in the lock file

 ## update